CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Introduction

-In parallel with human decision-making, {\DDN} incorporates a demand-matching module that leverages LLMs to accurately link instructions to relevant objects, allowing the agent to identify and locate key items that satisfy implicit user needs.
-Furthermore, we introduce a dual-process decision-making system based on dual-process theory~\cite{dual1,dual2,dual3}, which simulates human cognition through two components: a Heuristic Process (System-I) and an Analytic Process (System-II)~\cite{leapad,leapvad}.
-The Heuristic Process enables rapid, intuitive decisions based on prior knowledge, while the Analytic Process refines these decisions by analyzing new data and updating the knowledge base.
-Before navigation, we construct a knowledge base to store high-quality strategies adaptable to diverse scenarios.
-The Heuristic Process utilizes this accumulated knowledge, refined through supervised fine-tuning (SFT), to guide initial decisions.
-Meanwhile, the Analytic Process updates the knowledge base when encountering obstacles or challenges, enabling continuous learning and improved decision-making.
-In contrast to direct end-to-end methods, our system integrates Chain of Thought (CoT)~\cite{cot} reasoning, enhancing the agent's ability to reason through complex scenarios and make informed decisions, rather than merely outputting final actions.
+Analogous to human cognitive processes, {\DDN} incorporates a demand-matching module that leverages the semantic reasoning power of LLMs.
+This module translates ambiguous natural language instructions into a set of relevant, potential target objects, enabling the agent to identify and prioritize items that satisfy the user's underlying needs.
+Furthermore, we introduce a core decision-making system founded on dual-process theory~\cite{dual1,dual2,dual3}, which simulates human cognition via two distinct yet complementary components: a Heuristic Process (System-I) and an Analytic Process (System-II)~\cite{leapad,leapvad}.
+The Heuristic Process, akin to human intuition, facilitates rapid and efficient decisions based on prior knowledge.
+In contrast, the Analytic Process employs deliberate, step-by-step reasoning to refine these decisions, particularly in novel or challenging situations, and updates the knowledge base accordingly.
+Prior to navigation, we construct a knowledge base of high-quality, generalizable strategies.
+The Heuristic Process, continuously refined through supervised fine-tuning (SFT), draws upon this accumulated knowledge to guide initial actions.
+Meanwhile, the Analytic Process is invoked to update this knowledge base upon encountering obstacles or failures, creating a virtuous cycle of continuous learning and performance improvement.
+In contrast to direct end-to-end methods, our system integrates Chain of Thought (CoT)~\cite{cot} reasoning, enhancing the agent's ability to logically reason through complex scenarios and make transparent, informed decisions, rather than merely outputting final actions.